Search

 Tim Cotroneo

-Tim Cotroneo is a freelance writer from Minneapolis, MN, specializing in Caribbean travel, entrepreneurial profiles, and golf.
+Tim Cotroneo is a freelance writer from Minneapolis, MN.
+He specializes in Caribbean travel, entrepreneurial profiles, and the best golf courses in the world.
 Tim is the Contributing Editor for Travel Dreams Magazine.
-He's written for two dozen magazines and websites.
+He's written for three dozen magazines and websites.
 All of Tim's travel articles can be found at www.timcotroneo.com and www.traveldreamsmagazine.com ...(Read More)

 Related Articles